fruit idioms featured image

 Example – I know that you are sad that can’t go on holiday but you can use that free time to learn a new skill.
 When life gives you lemons, make lemonade.

-55 – If someone says “you’re a peach” they are thanking you for being either kind or helpful.
+55 – If someone says “You’re a peach” they are thanking you for being either kind or helpful.

 Example – Thank you for making me dinner last night, you’re a peach!